netcup-community/community-tutorials/community-tutorials/linux-hardening.md

 Then configure your SSH client to use your private key.

-- If you connect to the remote machine from the command line, the private keys in your home directory `~/.ssh` are automatically used.
+- If you connect to the remote server from the command line, the private keys in your home directory `~/.ssh` are automatically used.
 - With PuTTY first create a new session in the `Session` tab:
   - In the upper field `Host Name` enter `yourusername@yourhost`

-    `yourhost` can be either an ip adress or the domain name of your remote machine.
+    `yourhost` can be either an ip adress or the domain name of your remote server.

   - Port is 22 for now (default)
   - In the field below `Saved Sessions` enter a name for your new session